I am a former maths teacher and owner of DoingMaths. I love writing about maths, its applications and fun mathematical facts.

 How Many Dates Should You Go On Before You Choose?

 You've joined a dating site and started going on dates, looking for love and that special person to settle down with.
-You've had some good dates and some bad dates—but even after the good ones, you might wonder if they are actually the one or if will there be an even better option further down the dating road?
+You've had some good dates and some bad dates—but even after the good ones, you might find yourself wondering whether they are actually the one or if there will be an even better option further down the dating road?

 This is where maths can help us find the optimal solution.
-Surprisingly enough, using something called Optimal Stopping Theory, the maths states that given a set number of dates, you should 'stop' when you're 37% of the way through and then pick the next date who is better than all of the previous ones.
+Using something called Optimal Stopping Theory, the maths states that—given a set number of dates—you should 'stop' when you're 37% of the way through.
+Then, pick the next date who is better than all of the previous ones.

 For example, if you have 100 dates lined up, you should work your way through the first 37 of them without committing and then commit to the first date after this who is better than any that came before.